com-lihaoyi/mill/readme.md

 strings would make it easier to follow.

-With Mill, I’m trying to collapse Bazel’s Python layer 1 & 2 into just 1 layer of Scala, and have it define it’s dependency graph/hierarchy by returning values, rather than by calling global-side-effecting APIs I've had trouble trying to teach people how-to-bazel at work, and am pretty sure we can make something that's easier to use
+With Mill, I’m trying to collapse Bazel’s Python layer 1 & 2 into just 1 layer of Scala, and have it define its dependency graph/hierarchy by returning values, rather than by calling global-side-effecting APIs.
+I've had trouble trying to teach people how-to-bazel at work, and am pretty sure we can make something that's easier to use.

 ### Scala.Rx